developer0hye/FFmpeg-Debug-VSCode-Windows/README.md

  there is nothing to do
 ```

-### 2. Install tools and packages for building ffmpeg
+### 2. Install tools and packages for building FFmpeg

 These commands must be installed on MSYS2 prompt.